 Yes.
-The official launch date is September 9, but a bill was passed in April of 2021 to allow sports betting within Arizona state lines, sports betting is now legal and live in the state.
+After a bill was passed in April of 2021 to allow sports betting within Arizona state lines, sports betting is now legal and live in the state.
 This includes retail sportsbooks as well as online apps.

 The legal age to place a sports bet in Scottsdale and the rest of Arizona is 21-years-old or older.

-You will be required to provide identification when placing bets at a retail sportsbook and online apps will verify your age and identity through the last four of your SSN, which you will provide during registration.
+You are required to provide identification when placing bets at a retail sportsbook and online apps will verify your age and identity through the last four of your SSN, which you will provide during registration.

 Yes.
-Online sportsbooks such as FanDuel, DraftKings, WynnBET, Bally’s, Unibet, and Caesar’s Sportsbook are available in Scottsdale.
-TPC Scottsdale located in North Scottsdale is also home to a DraftKings retail sportsbooks.
+Online sportsbooks such as FanDuel, DraftKings, WynnBET, BetMGM, Unibet, Barstool Sportsbook, and Caesar’s Sportsbook are available in Scottsdale.
+TPC Scottsdale located in North Scottsdale will also be home to a DraftKings retail sportsbooks by 2023.

-Luckily, there is a retail sportsbook located right in Scottsdale, thanks to a partnership between DraftKings and TPC Scottsdale.
+Luckily, there will be a retail sportsbook located right in Scottsdale by 2023, thanks to a partnership between DraftKings and TPC Scottsdale.

-There are also a few other retail sportsbooks near Scottsdale, with the closest one being FanDuel, located 20 minutes away from Scottsdale in the Footprint Center, home of the Phoenix Suns.
+There are also a few other retail sportsbooks in the works near Scottsdale, with the closest one being FanDuel, located 20 minutes away from Scottsdale in the Footprint Center, home of the Phoenix Suns.

 Yes, it offers online sports betting as well as a retail location at TPC Scottsdale, scheduled to open by 2023.

 Yes.
-FanDuel online sports betting is legal in Scottsdale as well as a retail sportsbook close by in downtown Phoenix at the Footprint Center.
+FanDuel online sports betting is legal in Scottsdale as well as a retail sportsbook close by in downtown Phoenix at the Footprint Center, which is now open.